 Fast maturing plants, such as radishes, can be planted in between slower crops.
 Early vegetables, such as peas and radishes, can be followed by later vegetables.
 Planting bush green beans every two weeks provides a continuous harvest.
 Some vegetables can be planted in late summer for a fall crop, such as, beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, garlic, kale, lettuce, onions, peas and spinach.
-Some can be left in the garden all winter for delayed harvesting.

 It is important to plant seeds at the proper depth.
 Carrot seeds will not grow if they are too deep to receive orange light.
 If there are no planting directions, a rule of thumb is to plant the seed as deep as twice its length.
 Tiny seeds can be spread on the surface of the soil and covered with soil.
 Spreading newspaper over the seeded soil keeps it moist until the seeds sprout.
 Larger seeds can be spaced out and pushed to the right depth with a finger.
 Lima beans need to be planted with the concave side of the bean up.